Music

 We are a well-resourced and inclusive school and we provide opportunities for all children to participate in musical experiences in school to enable them to have a love of music far beyond the classroom walls!

-We are joined in school with Mr Potts who is our strings expert and teaches guitar and ukulele.
+We are joined in school with Mr Potts who is our strings expert and teaches guitar.
 We work closely with Sunderland Music Hub and take part in a variety of city-wide musical events.

 We have a school choir which is open to all children from year 3-6.
-Our choir has opened and participated in many events across Sunderland, from the Christmas light switch on at Southwick Green and The Bridges, to opening and closing our Lanterns Festival and the Big Sing at Sunderland Empire.
-Our choir is an invaluable part of whole school assemblies and celebrations such as Easter and Christmas whole school performances.
-The choir get together with Mrs Seaman every Tuesday after school.
-If you would like to join just ask Mrs Seaman in class 10!
+Our choir has opened and participated in many events across Sunderland, from the Christmas light switch on at Southwick Green and The Bridges, to participating in the Big Sing at Sunderland Empire.
+Our choir is an invaluable part of whole school assemblies and celebrations such as Harvest, Easter and Christmas whole school performances.
+The choir get together with Mrs Seaman every Monday after school.
+If you would like to join just ask Mrs Seaman in class 9!

 In the words of Aristotle, “Music has a power of forming the character and should therefore be introduced into the education of the young.”
 We agree with this wholeheartedly and this runs through the ethos of our music curriculum in school.